BetulKarakaya/MailAutomation/README.md

 # MailAutomation

 A Python script for **automated email sending**.

+> **Why use a local debug server?**
+> The local debug server allows you to **test email sending safely** without actually sending emails to real recipients.
+> It prints email content to the console, so you can verify formatting, subject, and body before using a real Gmail account.
+> This prevents accidental spam or sending test emails to someone by mistake.

 Supports both **local debug server** testing (no real emails sent) and **real Gmail SMTP** sending.

 ---